aricart/natsws-sandbox/setup.md

 ## TLS certificates
-If you have your own certificates that are trusted by your browser, simply edit the nats.conf and http.conf files.
+If you have your own certificates that are trusted by your browser, simply edit the nats.conf to point to your certificates.
+If you want to use the provided https test server, you'll also want to modify `bin/server.js`.

-Otherwise you'll need to generate TLS certificates that you can use that are trusted by your local environment.
+Otherwise you'll need to generate TLS certificates that are trusted by your local environment.
 There are multiple ways you can generate certificates.
 One way is to use `mkcert`.

 Install `mkcert` from [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert).
 Once installed, type `npm run install-certs`.
 This will create